Debugging Memory Workflow

 Coordinating Multiple Debugging Subagents

-When using parallel assessment (/assess) or multiple debugging subagents:
+When using parallel assessment or multiple debugging subagents:

 - Aggregate findings - collect new insights from all agents

-- Store unified incident - document the combined diagnosis
+- Store unified incident - use the debugger

 Best Practices

-- Always check memory first - Saves time on previously solved bugs
+- Always check memory first - Use the

 - Include verification status - Helps prioritize trusted solutions